annikadl/ResearchTrack1-assignment2/README.md

 # ResearchTrack1-assignment2
 This is the second assignment for the Research Track 1 exam for the Robotics Engineering Master's degree at the University of Genoa.

+The Sphinx documentation of this project is available at [https://annikadl.github.io/ResearchTrack1-assignment2/].

+If you prefer Doxygen documentation, move to the proper branch: it contains all the necessary files to generate it.

 ## Simulator
 The assignment takes place in Gazebo, a 3D ROS simulator.
 The Rviz tool is also used to provide a model of the simulator robot, including sensors, to help the user debug the robot application.